osushkov/osushkov.github.io/_posts/2017-01-05-python-lambdas.md

 4 4
 ```

-However, due to the fact that Python lambda variable capture is by-reference and the weird variable scoping rules, only *Snippet C* works "as expeced".
+However, due to the fact that Python lambda variable capture is by-reference and the weird variable scoping rules, only *Snippet A* works "as expeced".
 When I ran into this it was causing a relatively subtle bug and took a fair amount of time to find.
 Now I know.